 Video conferencing software is a safe and efficient way to communicate with leads and customers in a face-to-face setting.
 Face-to-face conversations simplify the process of emotionally connecting with another person.
 Platforms like Zoom offer a cost-effective solution your business can take advantage of to easily schedule and conduct video meetings.

 Customer relationship management software (CRM) can be used to organize your contacts and improve your interactions with them.
 One way this can be done is through the note-taking features most CRMs offer, where you can document potential emotions to leverage while conversing with leads.

 For example, during conversations, you can document that “prospect is looking to get a promotion in their department” or “prospect is prioritizing helping out their employees.”
 Pipedrive is a CRM product that allows you to take notes while on the contact record page so all users can view what you gathered.

 Similar documentation of emotions to sell a lead can be done with CRM tagging features.
 Tags can help you improve sales rep conversations, provide more appropriate solutions, or send prospects specific materials.

 Tagging is the action of placing unique identifiers, or “tags,” on a lead’s record.
-For instance, you could divide your leads into emotional groups by adding a tag to prospect records indicating which emotions are most likely to motivate them, and then send different emotional selling email marketing campaigns to each group.
+For instance, you could divide your leads into emotional groups by adding a tag to prospect records indicating which emotions are most likely to foster buying motivations.
+You can then send different emotional selling email marketing campaigns to each group.